Imsunnysharma1702/Video_conferencing_website/README.md

-# Video_conferencing-website
+# Video_conferencing-webapp-using-jitsi-API
-This is a video conferencingwebsite made by me.
+How to create a video coferencing webapp using API This is a video conferencingwebapp made by me.